aragon/developer-portal/docs/osx/03-reference-guide/framework/dao/DAORegistry.md

 ## Description

-This contract provides the possiblity to register a DAO.
+This contract provides the possibility to register a DAO.

 ## Implementation